 How to convert JPEG to WebP (free, no upload)

-Browser‑based converters can do this locally (client‑side).
-If privacy matters, verify it: open DevTools → Network, convert one image, and make sure there’s no large upload request sending your file data to a server.
+TinyUtils runs this in the browser (client‑side).
+If privacy matters, you can verify it: open DevTools → Network, convert one image, and confirm there’s no big upload request sending your photo to a server.

 Quality settings guide